walkor/workerman-manual/resource/doc/en/faq/how-many-connections.md

-# WorkerMan supports how many concurrent connections
+# Workerman supports how many concurrent connections

 The concept of "concurrency" is too vague, and here we use two quantifiable indicators, "concurrent connection count" and "concurrent request count", to explain.